Ewing beats Kang to reach LPGA Match Play semifinals - WHIZ News

 “Really tired,” Jutanugarn said.
 “I haven’t played 36 holes for so long.”

 In the other semifinal, Sophia Popov will play Shanshan Feng.
-Popov beat ANA Inspiration winner Patty Tavatanakit 3 and 2, and Feng finished off Eun-Hee Ji with a birdie putt from more than 100 feet on the 19th hole.
+Popov beat ANA Inspiration winner Patty Tavatanakit 3 and 2, and Feng finished off Eun-Hee Ji with a birdie putt from about 60 feet on the 19th hole.

+“I was very happy that the putt finally fell in the hole,” Feng said.

 Ewing, then known by her maiden name of McDonald, also held off Kang in late October in Florida at Reynolds Lake Oconee for her lone LPGA Tour victory.
 On Saturday with U.S. Solheim Cup captain Pat Hurst looking on, she rebounded on the par-5 18th after Kang pulled even with a birdie win on the par-3 17th.